tscrypter/dotnet_exercise/README.md

        at Steeltoe.Discovery.Eureka.EurekaApplicationInfoManager.get_InstanceConfig()
        at Steeltoe.Discovery.Eureka.EurekaApplicationInfoManager..ctor(IOptionsMonitor`1 instConfig, ILoggerFactory logFactory)
     ```
     If not overriding the `ServiceUrl` property and running on the host network, the default setting works and the service registers with Eureka
+    :heavy_check_mark: Discovered this is fixed by adding a reference to `Steeltoe.Common.Hosting:3.0.1` and `UseCloudHosting(port)`